 No, really.
 It is.
 And not just in the UK.
 New research has shown that pure electric cars are already cheaper to own and run than petrol and diesel cars in the UK, USA and Japan when taking into account the purchase price and depreciation, fuel, insurance, taxation and maintenance.

 The ChargePlace Scotland network grew by 193 charge points, joining the over 850 units already live on the public network from Shetland to the Scottish Borders.
 And what’s more the majority of these charge points are free to use.
 Happy days!

 Funding and Support

 There is plenty of help and advice available in Scotland for those making the switch to Electric.
-Transport Scotland and the Energy Saving Trust Scotland are providing interest-free loans of up to £35,000 to cover the cost of purchasing an Electric Vehicle or Plug-In Hybrid.
-Up to £1000 from OLEV and the Energy Savings Trust Scotland is also available towards the installation of a home charger.
+Up to £800 from OLEV and the Energy Savings Trust Scotland is also available towards the installation of a home charger.

 You will also find lots of general support is available to help you make the switch to EV.
 As well as the support that ChargePlace Scotland can offer, organisations such as the Electric Vehicle Association Scotland (EVAS) are also on hand with lots of knowledge and experience to advise you in making the switch to electric

 As well as free electricity and cheaper maintenance costs, Electric Vehicle drivers can plug into some great incentives when they make the switch to EV, especially if you decide to go pure electric.